DBTrenches/tsqlscheduler/README.md

 Sync-DatabaseToFolder @common -FolderPath $gitFolder
 ```

-Then perhaps we make some changes to a task to run it once every 6 hours, instead of once everyday:
+Then perhaps we make some changes to a task to run it once every 6 hours, instead of once every day:

 ```powershell
 $taskUid = "E1DF0D10-1160-4878-AD3D-C627670B167E"